ismail-s/ishyChat/README.md

 * It uses JSON when sending/receiving messages.
 Because JSON is cool/makes the code nicer.

 ##TODO
+* Do more refactoring, putting client and server parts in their own folders, separating the classes in ishyChat.py into separate files.
 * Decide on a license.
 * Fix glitches and whatnot.
 * Test on Windows and between different machines.